tf/env_lint/README.md

 Check environment variables accoring to a `.env.example` file.

-## Goals
+* Avoid spelling errors in variable names in your code or on the command line

-* Ease setting up a new development machine
+* Ensure all relevant environment variables are described in the `.env.example` file.
 * Ensure all required environment variables are configured before deploying a new version of an app
-* Avoid spelling errors when using environment variables in code
+* Ease setting up a new development machine

-## Status
+# Status

-Work in progress.
-This README only outlines the desired functionality so far.
+Only tested with [recap](https://github.com/tomafro/recap) capistrano tasks.

 ## Installation